BigMeatBaoZi/SDM5002/Algorithm/README.md

-This part is a collection of all code we used in our project
+The documents in **Rebuild** is some code we do not used in our project.